kaiwalya4850/object-detect/README.md

 The model would soon be trained on car images.
 More and more would be added.

 The model is now trained even to identify the difference between car and motorcycle, all a person needs to do is download a file from above drive link.
 If it is for leaf detection, go for RETRAINED_GRAPHS.PB and RETRAINED_LABELS.TXT and f you want to detect cars, use the files, OUTPUT_GRAPHS_CAR.PB and OUTPUT_LABELS_CARS.TXT.
 (Dont forget to configure raspberry pi properly!)

+Open code_data folder for license plate code, there exract the training data files and open LPOCR.ipynb, make sure to keep evertything in one folder and just run as it is.
+HOPE SO TESERACT WORKS! else use imread function from openCV, it worked.